msgpack-rpc/msgpack-rpc/spec.md

 ![feature-async.png](feature-async.png)

-The call function finished immediately, and returns the Future object.
-Then, the user waits the completion of the call by calling join() function.
-Finally, it gets the results by calling getResult() function.
+The call function finishes immediately and returns the Future object.
+Then, the user waits for the completion of the call by calling the join() function.
+Finally, it gets the results by calling the getResult() function.

 ```java
 Client client = new Client("localhost", 1985);